taratatuy/playground-draggable/README.md

 # Playground-draggable

-## Discription
+## Description

-Just little demo far draggable elements that can be placed on certain plases.
+Just little demo contains draggable elements that can be placed on certain places.

 Demo:
 https://taratatuy.github.io/playground-draggable/

-## Instalation
+## Installation

-If you wanna launch the project on local do the following steps.
+If you wanna run the project on local do the following steps.

 ```bash
 git clone https://github.com/taratatuy/playground-draggable.git